 Following the flow and structure of the existing Trend Micro Guide to the Well-Architected Framework, the following sections highlight the six design principles of cloud sustainability.

 1. Measure impact.
 You can’t predict the future effect of your cloud workloads without measuring where they are today.
-To get an accurate picture, you need to examine where your different types of cloud infrastructure and decide what can be decommissioned over time to minimise environmental impact.
+To get an accurate picture, you need to examine where your different types of cloud infrastructure and decide what can be decommissioned over time to minimize environmental impact.